input-output-hk/plinth-static-analyzer-research/audits/Plutarch.md

 **Relevant**

 - **LIQV1-001.
 Retrieving the collateral without repaying allows for draining a market**: Borrow token minting policy doesn't verify the output address where the new borrow token is sent, allowing attacker to redirect collateral to a malicious script instead of the proper loan validator.<br><ins>Detectable pattern</ins>: minting policy missing destination address validation for minted tokens [MISSING-ADDRESS-VALIDATION]
 - **LIQV1-003.
-Loan collateral can be stolen by overwriting the loan datum**: Conditional logic skips datum validation on continuing output, allowing arbitrary datum modification.<br><ins>Detectable pattern</ins>: continuing output at same script address without any datum validation (neither full equality nor field-specific checks) [UNVALIDATED-CONTINUING-DATUM]
+Loan collateral can be stolen by overwriting the loan datum**: Conditional logic skips datum validation on continuing output, allowing arbitrary datum modification.<br><ins>Detectable pattern</ins>: continuing output at same script address without any datum validation (neither full equality nor field-specific checks) [UNVALIDATED-DATUM]

 **Not relevant**